xpullox/undologic/README.md

 UpdateCase.com project base - Manage and launch your project with Docker and Ansible

 ### Howto
-Create a directory - eg 'back-end' in the root and place your project files there
+Create a directory - eg 'src' in the root and place your project files there.
+Outside of this directory will be all the different technologies to manage the system (ansible, docker, etc)

 ### Setup
 You can run a simple command to download the files into your project.